Victoria, Kansas: Herzog

+Victoria Auxiliary Field

-In 1942, the U.S. Army built Walker Army Airfield 3 miles northeast of Victoria.
+In 1942, the U.S. Army built Walker Army Airfield three miles northeast of Victoria.
 During World War II, thousands were stationed at the airfield, most for training in operation of the Boeing B-29 Superfortress bomber aircraft.
 The military closed the base in 1946.

-In 1966, construction of Interstate 70 reached Victoria, passing north of the city.
+In 1949, after the formation of the United States Air Force, that service designated the base "Victoria Auxiliary Field", but never operated the facility.

+Bypassed by the Interstate

+Originally, the Golden Belt Road followed by U.S. Highway 40 passed through Victoria.
+In 1966, construction of Interstate 70 was completed through Ellis County, bypassing the state highway designation and routing its traffic to the north of the town.
+While the Interstate increased traffic through the general corridor, regional centers such as Hays and Salina found greater expansion in commerce than Victoria.